Work organizational goals: Why do we need them? How do we reach them?

 Here’s why this is a great idea for a work organizational goal:

 Meetings, although a good source of keeping the whole band together, can also be a colossal waste of time.
-Meetings, without a direction and without an agenda could turn into a never-ending discussion with no concluding remarks.
+Meetings, without a direction and an agenda, could turn into a never-ending discussion with no concluding remarks.

 We don’t want that, do we?

-Now, if you think meetings are what keeps your team together, keeps you all on the same page, keeps everyone informed of the collective progress of the team, you might not be 100 percent right.
+Now, if you think meetings are what keeps your team together, keep you all on the same page, and keep everyone informed of the collective progress of the team, you might not be 100 percent right.

 Throughput is defined as a number of deliverables that a team can prepare in a given time.
 If I am generating, say, 50 backlinks in a month, that is my throughput for that particular time.